drduh/PC-Engines-APU-Router-Guide/README.md

 ## OpenBSD

-Download the latest installation image release - [`amd64/install64.fs`](https://cdn.openbsd.org/pub/OpenBSD/6.4/amd64/install64.fs) - and copy the file to the USB disk:
+Download the installation image - [`amd64/install64.fs`](https://cdn.openbsd.org/pub/OpenBSD/6.4/amd64/install64.fs) - and copy the file to the USB disk:

 On OpenBSD: